 Walking Wild Tasmania

-Features of this show will include a story of bush fires in National Parks, a collection of interviews of some walkers who have climbed all ‘the Abels’ and a few recent walking and paddling trips by club members.
+Features of this WWT show included a story of bush fires in National Parks, a collection of interviews of some walkers who have climbed all ‘the Abels’ and a few recent walking and paddling trips by club members.

 Copies can be purchased by posting a cheque or money order to the club at PO Box 273, Launceston, TAS 7250, adding $4.50 for each set of 2 DVDs, for postage and packing anywhere in Australia.
 For International Postage, please email the club for a quotation.